 A DUI assessment is a process that determines if an alcohol use disorder exists.
 And if so, the severity of the condition or disorder.

-A legal official may order the DUI evaluation to gain more information on the individual who is under trial.
-Participating in the assessment can show authorities they are willing to cooperate and possibly mitigate charges.
+A judge may order the DUI or substance use evaluation to gain more information on the individual who is being charged but often attorneys will advise their clients to proactively get their assessment completed even before the first appearance in front of a judge.
+Participating in the assessment can show authorities you are willing to cooperate and possibly mitigate charges or sentencing or improve the terms of a plea bargain.

 What happens when you get your first DUI?

-In most states, a first DUI is a misdemeanor.
-But this would change if other circumstances are involved, such as drug possession, theft, or an accident that causes harm.
+In most states, a first DUI is a misdemeanor, but this would change if other aggravating circumstances are involved such as a high alcohol test, a history of multiple DUI charges, simultaneous drug possession, theft, an accident that causes harm.

 A DUI often involves jail time, fines, and license suspension.
-Individuals must go to court, which may involve an arraignment and a sentence.
+Individuals must go to court, which may involve an arraignment, plea bargaining, a sentence, or in rare cases a trial.

 What is the best outcome for a DUI?